serenity-rs/book/src/introduction.md

-[Rust] runs without a garbage collector, guarantees memory safety, provides easy multithreading without data races, offers a special error-handling system without exceptions,and comes with _Cargo_.
+[Rust] runs without a garbage collector, guarantees memory safety, provides easy multithreading without data races, offers a special error-handling system without exceptions, and comes with _Cargo_.

 Cargo easily helps you start a new project and manages tons of packages